-The KBA identification process is highly inclusive and consultative.
-Anyone with appropriate data may propose a site.
-Consultation with stakeholders at the national level (both non-governmental and governmental organisations) is required during the proposal process.
+The KBA identification process is highly inclusive and consultative: anyone with data on the biodiversity importance of a site may propose it as a KBA if it meets the KBA criteria, and consultation with stakeholders at the national level (both non-governmental and governmental organisations) is required during the proposal process.
 Any site proposal must undergo independent review.
 This is followed by the official site nomination with full documentation meeting the Documentation Standards for KBAs.
 Sites confirmed by the KBA Secretariat to qualify as KBAs are then published on the KBA Website.